Technical Report : ContikiMAC vs X-MAC performance analysis: Star topologies without routing

 \subsection{Lessons learned}

-Based on the simulations in star topologies with static routing, it appears that ContikiMAC is both more energy efficient and latency efficient than any X-MAC variant.
+This section summarizes the main lessons learned from the simulations in star topologies with static routing.
+We observe first that ContikiMAC is both more energy and latency efficient than any X-MAC variant.
 The addition of phaselock and collision avoidance as done in \implem{X-MAC-CP} allowed to achieve a latency similar to that of ContikiMAC.
 However, these additions proved insufficient to reach a level of energy efficiency equivalent to that of ContikiMAC.
 This was even more noticeable as density and traffic rate increased.

 For what concerns the PDR, \implem{X-MAC-C} provided the best success rate at around 99-100\%. \implem{ContikiMAC} and \implem{X-MAC-CP} performed slightly worse with a PDR between 97 and 98\% at the highest density.
-This is however partially an artefact of the star topology which makes quite likely the case of two nodes sending to the same destination.
+This result is explained by the phaselock mechanism synchronizing the transmitters which then face repeated collisions.
+Despite this issue being partially an artefact of the star topology\footnote{Our star topology makes quite likely the case of two nodes sending a frame to the same destination at the same time.}, investigating how to avoid collision when using a phaselock mechanism could be a potential lead for future works.

 Within the number of retransmissions, a higher proportion of postponed transmissions combined with the actual Contiki CSMA implementation explain the better PDR of \implem{X-MAC-C}.
 In more realistic scenarios where most collisions are due to ``hidden terminal'', we expect to see the difference between ContikiMAC and X-MAC vanish.
 Given those collisions can't be detected, the number of acknowledgements not received should increase while the number of postpones decrease.